Gestinux runs on Linux, Windows and MAC OS/X

 - Open the file to install Gestinux.
 Before, you may have to install GDebi from Ubuntu, to be able to install a .deb file.

-- Ubuntu 16.04 LTS is missing a dependency.
+- In Ubuntu 16.04 LTS there is a missing dependency.
 Until the bug is corrected, you need to install the driver.
 You can run in the terminal :

 sudo apt-get install libmysqlclient20

 - Gestinux can use MySql or MariaDb immediately.
 If you want to use the database PostgreSQL, a further step is required.